 covid19 guitarists

-Musicians Affected by COVID-19
+How Musicians Are Affected by COVID-19

 In Guitar Blog, Interviews and Insights, Music by Craig Smith

-How COVID-19 is Affecting Guitarists
+How COVID-19 is Affecting Guitarists and Musicians

 Well, this is a guitar website after all…